Submission Checklist

 Rich Engagement Beyond the Output: musical output is not everything.
 How can AI support musical creation that has expanded benefits – enriching understanding of music theory, music history, production techniques, nurturing sociality or cultural expression, or integrating music into rich multidimensional creative contexts.

-Your paper does not have to address the theme: AIMC welcomes submissions of all kinds relevant to the conference topic, including:
+Your submission does not have to address the theme: AIMC welcomes submissions of all kinds relevant to the conference topic, including:

 - New AI tools for composition or performance